 5:00 AM - 500-mile course closes for solo racers

 200-mile Racers – Live racer tracking through TrackLeaders, live results (time splits) through RaceResult.com, detailed route information (printed cue sheets and GPS files are available), bib numbers, and a pint glass.
 All Official Finishers will receive a custom medal and jersey.

 500-mile Racers - Live racer tracking through TrackLeaders, live results (time splits) through RaceResult.com, detailed route information (printed cue sheets and GPS files are available), race signage for your vehicle (includes race numbers and Caution Bicycles Ahead decal -1 set for solo racers and 2 sets for team racers), and a pint glass.
 All Official Finishers will receive a custom medal and jersey.

 What you will need to race:

-200-mile Racers – Racers will ride unsupported.
+200-mile Racers – Racers will ride self-supported.
 No support crews will be allowed on course.
 Racers must have functional front and rear lights attached to the bike (+ spare batteries).
 And, it is highly recommend some reflective clothing and/or reflective tape on your bicycle.
-200-mile racers do not need to attend the crew meeting on Friday.

 500-mile Racers – Racers may choose to race with or without a support crew/vehicle.
 Racers must have functional front and rear lights attached to the bike (+ spare batteries), reflective tape on the bicycle (wheels, cranks, forks and seat stays).
 Crew must have reflective vests and/or ankle/wrist bands.
 Support vehicles must have amber flashing roof lights and a reflective DOT slow moving vehicle triangle, operable four-way flashers and turn signals on the vehicles and proper insurance.
 Note: we will offer an unsupported 500-mile option for 2023.
 Racers considering this option must email email@example.com for approval from race management.

 *Note: we have amber lights and triangles for rent through the registration process and will have some at check-in.
 If they are not reserved in advance through the registration process, it will be first come, first served.
 Additional vehicle signage may be purchased through the registration process as well.

-**Note: All 500-mile racers/crew must attend the Mandatory Crew meeting Friday evening at 5pm.
+**Note: All 200-mile racers and 500-mile racers/crew must attend the Mandatory Crew meeting Friday evening at 5pm.